ringlesoft/laravel-selectable/SECURITY.md

 ### Vulnerability Handling
 #### Accepted Vulnerabilities
-If the reported vulnerability is accepted, we will work on a fix and release a new version of the Laravel Process Approval package.
+If the reported vulnerability is accepted, we will work on a fix and release a new version of the Laravel Selectable package.
 We will credit you for the responsible disclosure unless you prefer to remain anonymous.

 #### Declined Vulnerabilities
 If the reported vulnerability is deemed not to be a valid issue, we will provide a detailed explanation of our findings.
 You can appeal our decision if you believe there has been a misunderstanding.